solidoss/solidframe/tutorials/mpipc_echo/README.md

  * When a message is received - in which case _rrecv_msg_ptr is not empty
  * When a response was sent back - in which case _rsent_msg_ptr is not empty.

-Also please note the main action of the callback:
+Also, please note the main action of the callback:
 ```C++
 ErrorConditionT err = _rctx.service().sendMessage(_rctx.recipientId(), std::move(_rrecv_msg_ptr));
 ```